Kristina01111000/Drws_site/README.md

 - Other things i think should be there
 - https://fourelementinstitute.org/honorariums/
 - Get email ready for September 16th podcast
-- Work on php for syracuse natural healing
 - Make a new design for the audio email where the text only goes to the size of the picture, shorter, i have a new audio series im trying to make work , in the email, keep the green style, the whole things should be smaller, try to - send it to him tomorrow so he can look at it
 - Maybe make the quizzes shorter?
 Make quiz 1 shorter, put all of the quizzes down to 5?
 Save the questions
 - For the certificate, make it look better, add the logo, center text,